dime-coin/electrum-docs/decompiling_guide.md

 # Decompiling the ElectrumPro stealware

+The document aims to inform users about the risks associated with "fake binaries," specifically in the context of Dimecoin.
+By providing an example of how Bitcoin's Electrum binaries were targeted, it highlights a potential threat that could similarly affect Dimecoin.

-This document describes how to decompile the "Electrum Pro" Windows binaries, and how to verify that they indeed contain bitcoin-stealing malware.
+The steps below will illustrate how to decompile the "Electrum Pro" Windows binaries, and how to verify that they indeed contain bitcoin-stealing malware.
 We previously warned users against "Electrum Pro", but we did not have formal evidence at that time.